manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_06_Lab6_Ex2_Implement_WIP.md

 12. In the **File Explorer** window, you should see a **lock symbol** that appears to the left of the **File name** field.
 Next to this lock symbol is a drop-down arrow.
 Select this arrow, and in the menu that appears, select **Work (xxxxxZZZZZZ.onmicrosoft.com).**

+  **Note**: If you can't see lock symbol when you try to save then come back to this exercise after some, It takes few hours time for the option to show up.

 13. Accept the default file name **Protected business content.docx**, change the file path to your **Documents** folder and select **Save**.

 	![](images/wip23.png)